domesticdingo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach will call the provided function onto each element in the array, while .map makes a new array of the result of the provided function

 2. What is the difference between a function and a method?

+Functions are objects, like everything in js.
+Methods are functions that belong to an object, and there is a defined "this"

 3. What is closure?

+A closure is a combination of functions that refer to its lexical environment.
+An inner function can refer to the outer function's scope

 4. Describe the four rules of the 'this' keyword.

+Global scope: In the global scope, 'this' refers to the window, the global object created by js, and is the base level of execution.
+Implicit binding: When a function is called by a preceeding dot, 'this' is the object before the dot.
+New binding: When a constructor function creates an object, 'this' refers to the specific instance of that object.
+Explicit binding: When you use call or apply, 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+It allows the inheriting class to pick up the qualities of its parent

 ## Project Set up